xwnaux/BESS-pre-sales-technical-pack/README.md

 - Compliance-oriented content modeling
 - Site acceptance and operational readiness documentation

-This project is a professional simulation based on public industry signals and typical BESS project documentation structures.
+This project is a professional tech documentation based on public industry signals and typical BESS project documentation structures.

 ---